paldhous/ucb/2016/intro-data/md_raw/class3.md

 Our last question was:

-- For which occupations was the gender pay gap proportinately greatest?
+- For which occupations was the gender pay gap proportionately greatest?

 To answer this question, we need to **sort** the data using the same column in the opposite direction, from `Z → A`: